Thor Broadcast Logo

 • 1 GPS input

-• 1 Independent fiber optic ouput SC/APC
+• 1 independent fiber optic output SC/APC

-• N Female Type RF Connetor
+• N Female type RF connector

 • Portable power supply

-• Supports high level of optical split and RF split for flexible routing of GPS for small cells and extended base station sites
+• Supports a high level of optical split and RF split for flexible routing of GPS for small cells and extended base station sites

 • Simple to install - no adjustment

-• Minimal signal loss and degradation over very long cable runs upto 20km.
+• Minimal signal loss and degradation over very long cable runs up to 20km.

-• Provides a highly secure tamper-proof GPS over fiberconnection between antenna and receiver.
+• Provides a highly secure, tamper-proof GPS over fiber connection between antenna and receiver.

 • Selectable GPS antenna powering voltage